Cultural life of Theresienstadt Ghetto

 Pen and ink drawing of a jewish worker in Theresienstadt assigned to Bedřich Fritta, Theresienstadt, 1942.
 In the collection of the Jewish Museum of Switzerland.

 Theresienstadt was originally designated as a model community for middle-class Jews from Germany, Czechoslovakia, and Austria.
 Many educated Jews were inmates of Theresienstadt.
 In a propaganda effort designed to fool the western allies, the Nazis publicised the camp for its rich cultural life.
-In reality, according to a Holocaust survivor, "during the early period there were no [musical] instruments whatsoever, and the cultural life came to develop itself only ... when the whole management of Theresienstadt was steered into an organized course."
+In reality, according to Holocaust survivor, Friedrich Schlaefrig, "during the early period there were no [musical] instruments whatsoever, and the cultural life came to develop itself only ... when the whole management of Theresienstadt was steered into an organized course."

 The community in Theresienstadt tried to ensure that all the children who passed through the camp continued with their education.
 The Nazis required all camp children over a certain age to work, but accepted working on stage as employment.
 The prisoners achieved the children's education under the guise of work or cultural activity.
 Daily classes and sports activities were held.
 The community published a magazine, Vedem.
 The history of the magazine was studied and narrated by the Italian writer Matteo Corradini in his book La repubblica delle farfalle (The Republic of the Butterflies).
 Sir Ben Kingsley read that novel, speaking on 27 January 2015 during the ceremony held at Theresienstadt to mark International Holocaust Memorial Day.

 Ilse Weber, a noted Czech Jewish poet, writer and musician for children, was held in the camp from February 1942, and worked as a night nurse in the camp's children's infirmary.
 She volunteered to join a transport of children to Auschwitz in November 1944, where she, her son Tommy, and all the children with her were murdered in the gas chambers immediately on arrival.

 Conductor Rafael Schächter was among those held at the camp, and he formed an adult chorus.
 He directed it in a performance of the massive and complex Requiem by Giuseppe Verdi.
 Schächter conducted 15 more performances of the work before he was deported to Auschwitz-Birkenau.